dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/redshift/Setting-up-Redshift.md

 TO WRITE

 <a name="db" />
-## 4. Setting up the Snowplow events table
+## 4. Setting up the DreamFactory events table

-Now that you have Redshift up and running, you need to create your Snowplow events table.
+Now that you have Redshift up and running, you need to create your DreamFactory events table.

-The Snowplow events table definition for Redshift is available on the repo [here] [redshift-table-def].
+The DreamFactory events table definition for Redshift is available on the repo [here] [redshift-table-def].
 Execute the queries in the file - this can be done using psql as follows:

-Navigate to your snowplow github repo:
+Navigate to your dreamfactory github repo:

-	$ cd snowplow
+	$ cd dreamfactory

 Navigate to the sql file: